delprzemo/typescript-cheatsheet/README.md

 ```
 Notes:
-1. Only one constructor inside class
+1. Only one constructor inside a class
-2. constructor(**this** message: string) will automatically create message property and assign to it value from message property
+2. constructor(**this** message: string) will automatically create message property and assign to its value from message property
 3. Instead of private - public or protected can be used

 ## Inheritance